Ryuno-Ki/js13kgames-2018/README.md

 * [Rollup][rollup] - without it I wouldn't have been able to piece together everything.
 * [Terser][terser] by [Fábio Santos][terser-creator] - it optimises the heck out of your code!

+## Documentation

+After cloning the repo and installing the deps, run `npm run doc` and look into the new `docs` directory.

 ## Known Issues

 If you are starting this app with a file: protocol under a Chromium-based